PaponAhasan/Data-Structures-and-Algorithms/Sorting & Searching/Sorting/Comparison.md

 4. It is more efficient than the Selection sort.

 5. The number of comparison operations is less for sorting.

+6. Space - Constant	O(1)

+7. In-place - yes

+8. Shifting

+In-place if the algorithm does not use extra space
 ```

 ```